- The UK’s first homes with appliances fuelled entirely by hydrogen have been officially opened by Energy Minister, Anne-Marie Trevelyan

 Take a tour around the new Hydrogen Home.

 - The hydrogen homes will have a three-year lifespan, but potential longer, up to 10 years.
-They are not intended to be habitual, but to showcase the use of hydrogen fuelled applications in a real-world domestic setting.
+They are not intended to be inhabited, but to showcase the use of hydrogen fuelled applications in a real-world domestic setting.

 - The innovative hydrogen appliances have been produced with support from the government’s Hy4heat innovation programme.